g-yui/g-yui/README.md

-# Extract from a wise weeb
+# Extract from a man of culture

 Does Having an Anime Profile Picture Make You a Better Programmer?